ethereumjs/ethereumjs-stub-rpc-server/Readme.md

 });
 ```

-There are JSDocs for all of the methods that give details on their usage.
+To see the public surface area of this project in TypeScript definition format plus JSDocs (which a TypeScript aware editor will understand) check out [source/index.d.ts](source/index.d.ts).
 You can also see the tests for more full featured examples (in particular, see `adds sent transaction to block when mined` for an interesting one that does mining).